Structural and Dynamical Crossovers in Dense Electrolytes: Introduction

 where the scaling exponent $\alpha = 3$ in the SFB experiments.
 The intriguing scaling relation still lacks a clear physical origin, as many bulk simulations~\cite{coles2020correlation,zeman2021ionic,Krucker-Velasquez2021} and theoretical studies~\cite{Adar2019,Cats2021,Rotenberg2018} have reproduced similar screening crossovers, albeit with consistently underestimated exponents ($\alpha\approx1-2$).

 In addition to the structural features, understanding and predicting the dynamic behavior of concentrated electrolytes remain equally challenging.
 Theoretical approaches, such as mean-spherical approximation (MSA)~\cite{waisman1972mean,simonin2021full} and stochastic density functional theory (sDFT)~\cite{demery2016conductivity,avni2022conductance,illien2024stochastic}, have extended the classical Debye-H\"uckel-Onsager theory~\cite{onsager1927report,PhysRevE.55.2814} by incorporating steric ion-ion interactions.
-Recently, sDFT~\cite{avni2022conductivity,illien2024stochastic,robin2024correlation} was successful in predicting ionic conductivity and viscosity increase of concentrated aqueous electrolytes up to approximately 3 mol$\cdot$L$^{-1}$.
+Recent applications of sDFT~\cite{avni2022conductivity,illien2024stochastic,robin2024correlation} have reported encouraging agreement with experimental trends in the transport properties of moderately concentrated aqueous electrolytes.
+Nevertheless, a subsequent study~\cite{bernard2023analytical} indicated that the quantitative accuracy of these predictions may be limited by compensating effects among different theoretical contributions.
 However, a unified microscopic understanding that consistently connects ion dynamics and electrostatic screening remains elusive, seeking to establish a direct connection between structure and dynamics.
 That is, how microscopic ion and solvent organization governs macroscopic transport properties, such as electrical conductivity and diffusion.